Luba Sterlikova

-Luba Sterlikova (Люба Стерликова; born 1956) is a Russian-American artist, author and art curator.
+Luba Sterlikova (Люба Стерликова; born 1956) is an artist, author and art curator.
 She is best known for her cosmic art works and poster art research.
 She was born in Moscow, Russia, USSR.

 Artist

 Luba Sterlikova works in a range of mediums (oils, oil pastels, acrylics, installations, video installations) and a variety of subject matter.

 "Luba Sterlikova art creates a unique model of the Universe in which time and space are not opposites as they become the inner and outer vision.
 The compositions of the artist, built on spiral structures, consider the reality of a multi-layer fabric.

 In her creative method, Luba Sterlikova uses universal optics on micro and macro space.
 The cosmos is energy as the plasma state of matter naturally appears in the works of the artist through stable modules that encode the matrix of life.
 In her artistic system, Sterlikova addresses issues of the universal understanding of the world integrity under the influence of modern theories of random processes, the development of quantum cosmology, and, in particular, a theory of Inflationary Multiverse by Andrei Linde, professor at Stanford University.
 At the same time, its "matrix" visual design goes to the classical traditions of avant-garde culture and to the fundamental ideas shaped by the theories of Cosmic Consciousness."

 Professor Linde noted that no images could fully convey what was happening in the Universe but "the computer graphics used by physicists and the artist’s imagination, as in the works of Luba Sterlikova, could illustrate different parts of the process and make more clear the difference between a new picture of the world and what was generally accepted relatively recently".